Francesco Procopio

 Le Procope, the first Parisian café

-As Procopio’s coffee business flourished, he eventually amassed enough savings to establish his own enterprise.
-Renting a stall at the fair, he capitalized on the rapidly growing popularity of coffee, which quickly became a beloved beverage among Parisians.
+Procopio’s coffee business flourished, and he was able to amass enough savings to start his own company.
+Taking advantage of coffee’s growing popularity, he rented a stall at the fair, and his coffee quickly became a favourite drink among Parisians.

 Le Procope, the lair of the Parisan intelligentsia

-Le Procope experienced a series of ownership changes following the departure of the Comédie Française in 1770, which led to a decline in its influence.
-However, the cafe saw a resurgence in popularity in 1782 when the theater relocated to the nearby Place de l’Odeon, drawing comedians and artists back to its doors, including notable figures like Beaumarchais.
+The departure of the Comédie-Française in 1770 led to a decline in patronage at Le Procope.
+However, the café experienced a resurgence in popularity in 1782 when the theatre moved to the nearby Place de l’Odeon, once again attracted actors and artists, including Beaumarchais.

-Situated in the heart of Paris, Le Procope became a gathering place for the leaders of the French Revolution, with prominent figures such as Danton, Robespierre, and Marat frequenting the establishment.
-It is said that they even had their own designated napkin rings at the cafe.
-Legend has it that Napoleon Bonaparte, then a young and impoverished corporal, left his hat as collateral, a relic now displayed at the entrance.
+Then the French Revolution erupted!
+Located in the heart of Paris, Le Procope became a meeting place for Danton, Robespierre, and Marat.
+It is said that they even had their own designated napkin rings.
+Legend also has it that Napoleon Bonaparte, then a young, penniless corporal, even left his hat there as collateral, a relic now displayed at the entrance, and that Benjamin Franklin wrote passages of the American Constitution at Le Procope.

-However, in the 19th century, Le Procope once again became a hub for literary giants of the Romantic era.
-Writers such as Victor Hugo, George Sand, Théophile Gautier, Anatole France, Balzac, and Alfred de Musset frequented its tables.
-Despite these illustrious patrons, the cafe struggled to reclaim its former glory until the 1860s, when the rising political star Gambetta began frequenting the establishment.
+After the revolution, Zoppi, then the landlord, attempted to revive the literary café, but the scars of the Revolution persisted, hindering its success.
+Le Procope regained favour with the leading figures of 19th-century Romantic literature.
+Writers such as Victor Hugo, George Sand, Théophile Gautier, Anatole France, Balzac, and Alfred de Musset were regulars.
+However, the café struggled to regain its former renown until the 1860s, when the rising political star, Gambetta, began frequenting the establishment.

-This brief resurgence was short-lived, and Le Procope was eventually sold at auction in 1872.
-However, under the ownership of Baroness Thénard, the cafe’s character was preserved.
-Over time, it evolved to accommodate various companies and artistic circles, eventually transforming into a more affordable restaurant.
+However, this brief resurgence in popularity was short-lived, and Le Procope was eventually auctioned off in 1872 and purchased by Baroness Thénard, who preserved the café’s character.
+Over time, it evolved to host various businesses and artistic circles, eventually transforming into a more affordable restaurant.
+During this period, personalities such as Verlaine and Oscar Wilde frequented Le Procope, Wilde enjoying the atmosphere so much that he often stayed until closing time.

 Modern day Procope

-Le Procope underwent numerous changes in ownership until its reopening in 1952, during which it reclaimed its status as a literary cafe.
-Since then, it has hosted prestigious award ceremonies, including the ‘Black Humor Prize’ since 1954, the ‘Jean-Zay Prize’ since 2005, and the ‘Prix Procope des Lumières’ since 2011.
+Le Procope changed hands many times before reopening in 1952, when it regained its status as a literary café.
+Since then, it has hosted prestigious award ceremonies, including the “Prix de l’Humour Noir” (Black Humour Prize) since 1954, the “Prix Jean-Zay” since 2005, and the “Prix Procope des Lumières” (Procope Prize for Enlightenment) since 2011.

-In 1988/89, Le Procope underwent a full refurbishment while preserving its original style and ambiance.
-One of its rooms is adorned with the text of the ‘Declaration of the Rights of Man and Citizen of 1789’, and the decor features numerous objects and documents related to the French Revolution, including Napoleon’s iconic cocked hat and a commemorative plaque dedicated to Procopio.
+Between 1988 and 1989, Le Procope underwent a complete renovation, while preserving its original style and atmosphere.
+One of its rooms is adorned with the text of the “Declaration of the Rights of Man and of the Citizen of 1789,” and the decor features numerous objects and documents related to the French Revolution, including Napoleon’s famous bicorn hat and, of course, a commemorative plaque dedicated to Procopio.
+There are also humorous touches, such as the restroom doors which read “Citoyens’ and ‘Citoyennes’” (a reference to the French Revolution) instead of the traditional “Men/Women.”

 Directions: 6th district – 13 rue de l’Ancienne Comédie